znsio/specmatic-documentation/documentation/external_examples.md

     - example in file '/usr/src/app/employee_details_examples/example-duplicate.json'
 ```

-*NOTE*: While validation is *free* in the open source project, detection of duplicate examples as part of validation is a paid feature.
+*NOTE*: While validation of examples for schema correctness is available *for free* in open source [Specmatic](https://github.com/znsio/specmatic), detection of duplicate examples as part of validation is a paid feature.
 Please visit the [pricing page](https://specmatic.io/pricing/) for more information.

 ## Pro Tips
 - Use `--specs-dir` with `--examples-base-dir` when managing multiple APIs to keep your examples organized